 I agree with you, and I think it's necessary.

-Now, it was nice of both of you, Pastor Scott, good to talk to you again that when I arrived at both your locations of both your churches, you had armed security waiting for me before I even walked in the door.
+That when I arrived at both your locations, at both your churches, you had armed security waiting for me before I even walked into the door.

 You met me in my car.

-I mean, but I'm just guessing.
+I mean, I'm just guessing.

 But you know what?

-They uh they'll stand on security out there waiting for me every week as well.
+Those same non-security are out there waiting for me every week as well.

 Yeah.